News Scenarios Loan Programs About Me Pre-Qual Contact

 How I Handle This

 Your file goes to multiple lenders.
 Not figuratively.
-I literally price it across my network and show you the winner.
-On conventional loans, the spread between the best and worst offer on the same file can be significant.
+I literally price it across my network and show you the range.
+On conventional loans, the spread between offers on the same file can be significant.
 Most borrowers never see that comparison because they only talk to one lender.

-If you're close to a credit tier that would improve your pricing, I tell you before you lock.
-Sometimes a small paydown on a credit card moves your score into a more favorable pricing tier.
+If you're close to a pricing band that could improve your quote, I tell you before you lock.
+Sometimes a small paydown on a credit card changes how the file prices.

 Questions I Get